technarts/use-api/README.md

 ## `useApiReporter` Hook

-This hook can be used for making callbacks when a request started and/or ended:
+This hook can be used for making callbacks when a request started and/or ended.
+Convenient when an ApiCounsel is called in numerous places but the necessary callbacks are the same.

 ```typescript
 // type T = { ... }